 They remind me how much I miss them.

-I forget the girl-frenzy . . . the frantic rushing to get out the door, running to one another’s rooms for clothes and makeup, looking for misplaced car keys.
-I forget how they gang up on their father and me, and how their clothes take over the laundry room, even though curiously, no laundry is ever done.
-When they are home for these brief stints, they remind me what I’ve missed and what I am soon to miss again.
+I forget the girl frenzy…the frantic rushing to get out the door, running to one another’s rooms for clothes and makeup, looking for misplaced car keys.
+I forget how they gang up on their father and me and how their clothes take over the laundry room, even though, curiously, no laundry is ever done.
+When they are home for these brief stints, they remind me what I’ve missed and will soon miss again.

 When my girls are at home, the house they grew up in is a walk down memory lane.

 It’s another curious sense of loss.
-When these independent women are living under my roof, I also miss my 3-year-old daughters, and my 10 year-olds and, to my surprise, my teenagers.
+When these independent women live under my roof, I also miss my 3-year-old daughters, 10-year-olds, and, to my surprise, my teenagers.
 When they are home, it all washes back over me: every summer vacation, every backyard play, every wretched piano recital.
 Whoosh.
 It’s all there again.

-Yes, grown kids home for “vacation” can be rough new territory made of elastic boundaries and worthless curfews, but they are also made of ghosts and glitter and fairy dust – illusions that trick us into thinking it’s not really over.
+Yes, grown kids home for “vacation” can be rough new territory made of elastic boundaries and worthless curfews.
+Still, they are also made of ghosts, glitter, and fairy dust — illusions that trick us into thinking it’s not over.

-They remind me who I was as a mom.
+3. They remind me of who I was as a mom.

 I liked the person I was when my children were my whole life.
-My focus was certain.
+My focus was specific.
 I was led by my heart.
 I was patient.
-I was, at times, truly selfless.
-Sure, I made more than my share of missteps, but I was a pretty good at parenting, and I miss feeling so surefooted.
+I was, at times, genuinely selfless.
+I made more than my share of missteps, but I was pretty good at parenting, and I miss feeling so surefooted.

 When they are off at college, my daughters’ absence makes me forget how it felt to be so clear about boundaries and so unwavering in my compassion.
 I forget how kind and patient I can be when I am someone’s first love and last resort.